 proc format; value weightClass low - 18.5='Underweight' 18.6-24.9='Normal' 25 - 29.9='Overweight' 30 - high='Obese'; run; data class2; set sashelp.class; bmi=weight*703/(height**2); format bmi weightclass.; run; proc means data=class2 noprint; class bmi/groupinternal; var height weight; output out=class_summary mean = MeanHT MeanWT; run;

-The resulting output shows that the MEANS procedure has used the format to collapse the individual levels of BMI into the three levels of the formatted classification variable.
+The resulting output shows that the MEANS procedure has used the format to collapse the individual BMI levels into the three formatted classification variable levels.

 Multilevel formats allow you to have overlapping formatted levels.